LostByteSoft/LinuxKernelMaker/README.md

 	ALL in one compile and install.
 	Will do everything and check for errors.

-	ALL AUTOMATIC is not activated by default.
-	Because of it's implication on the host system. automatic=0 , change it on line 26 to automatic=1 FOR FULL AUTO.
+	Because of it'S implication on the host system this is not activated by default. automatic=0 , change it on line 26 to automatic=1 FOR FULL AUTO.
 	WORKING ON IT !!!
 FULL Automatic mode (NO input at all)